kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 know that this has succeeded?
 -->

-- Add `replicaKey` to the PDB spec and implment the functionality of grouping pods for measuring availability
+The primary goal of this KEP is to extend the PodDisruptionBudget (PDB) to handle applications where a single logical replica is composed of multiple pods.
+This will allow the Eviction API to account for grouping during voluntary disruptions.
+- Define availability for pod groups: allow application owners to define disruption budgets for multi-pod replicas rather than individual pods using a label.
+- Enhance the PDB API: introduce optional field `replicaKey` to the `PodDisruptionBudget` spec.
+This field will specify a pod label key, and pods sharing the same value for this key will be treated as a single, atomic unit when calculating availability.
+- Update eviction logic: modify the Eviction API to use the `replicaKey` for calculating availability.
+- Maintain Compatibility: ensure that standard cluster operations that respect PDBs, such as `kubectl drain` and node draining initiated by the `cluster-autoscaler`, correctly adhere to the new group-based disruption budgets.
+- Preserve existing functionality: for backward compatibility, PDBs that do not specify the new `replicaKey` field should not have any new behavior
-- Ensure all affected systems work as intended (kube-scheduler, cluster autoscaler, eviction API, any custom schedulers)
+- Ensure all affected systems work as intended with pod groups (kube-scheduler, cluster autoscaler, custom schedulers)

 ### Non-Goals